 Camrosa does not have a "conservation" department or even a "conservation" program.
-In 2016, to help manage the District's response to state conservation mandates, Camrosa hired additional staff to assist in customer outreach and water use efficiency support, but generally speaking, water use efficiency and customer education is a whole-organization effort: directors participate in customer facility tours, the GM speaks at local events, staff guest lecture and coordinate school assemblies, and customer service provides ongoing education every day in the field.
-Activity that requires financial resources falls under the Water Resource Management program in the budget.
+In 2016, to help manage the District's response to state conservation mandates, Camrosa hired additional staff to assist in customer outreach and water use efficiency support, But generally speaking, water use efficiency and customer education is a whole-organization effort, from director participation on customer facility tours to the General Manager speaking at local events to office staff coordinating school assemblies to meter technicians participating in weekend education courses. efforts at the District, from the General Manager , Camrosa has a Water Conservation Technician who is responsible for all conservation related programs and implementation of BMPs formulated by the CUWCC.
+The water conservation program is a line item in the District's budget.